r4victor/tenthousandmeters/content/blog/python_bts_11.md

 } PyModuleObject;
 ```

 The `md_dict` field stores the module's dictionary.
-Other fields are not really important for our discussion.
+And other fields are not really important for our discussion.

 To see that there is nothing magical about module objects, let's create one.
 We usually create objects by calling their types, like `MyClass()` or `set()`.
 The type of module objects is `PyModule_Type` in the C code but it's not available in Python as a built-in.
 Fortunately, such "unavailable" types can be found in the [`types`](https://docs.python.org/3/library/types.html) standard module: